 What is the difference between Slack and Microsoft Teams?

-When it comes to Slack and Microsoft teams, there are some clear differences.
+When it comes to Microsoft Teams vs. Slack, there are some clear differences.
 For one thing, their interfaces look a bit different, as you can see below.

-In general, Slack is often used by smaller, more independent teams who value meme and gif support.
+In general, Slack is often used by smaller, more independent teams who value meme and gif support, some qualities of “party apps”.
 Along with being more platform-flexible, it has a fast, easy setup process that makes it quick to deploy with little to no training required.
-Some say it only takes about seven minutes to set up.
+Some users reported that it only takes about seven minutes to set up.

 Microsoft Teams, however, is often used by larger companies with complex departmental structures that already use the Office 365 suite, as Teams is included as part of that software suite.
-It offers more advanced video conferencing tools (making it a good option for teams with remote workers), but requires a more advanced setup with some training.
-Some say it takes about an hour to set up.
+It offers more advanced video meeting tools (making it a good option for teams with remote workers), but requires a more advanced setup with some training.
+Some users reported that it takes about an hour to set up.

 From a timeline perspective, Slack has been around longer, having launched in 2013.
 Teams premiered in 2016, but has surpassed Slack in number of daily active users.